Iraqi aluminum tubes: The order and shipment

 In 2000, Iraq ordered, via a company in Jordan, 60,000 high-strength aluminum tubes manufactured from 7075-T6 aluminum with an outer diameter of 81 mm, and an inner diameter of 74.4 mm, a wall thickness of 3.3 mm and a length of 900 mm, to be manufactured in China.
 These tubes were classified as controlled items by the United Nations and Iraq was not permitted to import them.

 The order was placed with an Australian company, International Aluminum Supply (IAS), which was associated with Kam Kiu Propriety Limited, a subsidiary of the Chinese company that would do the manufacturing.
 Concerned that the tubes might be related to Iraqi efforts to reconstitute its nuclear weapons program, Garry Cordukes, the director of the company, contacted the Australian Secret Intelligence Service (ASIS).
 In turn, ASIS notified US intelligence services.

 ASIS also asked Cordukes to obtain a sample of the tubes for examination.
 He obtained one and handed it over to the ASIS.

-On May 23, 2001, a container load of about 3,000 aluminum tubes left the factory in southern China.
-It traveled on a barge to Hong Kong.
+On May 23, 2001, a container load of about 3,000 aluminum tubes left the factory in Guangdong province, southern China.
+Two days after the shipment left China, Cordukes revealed that Lei, the CEO of Kam Kiu Propriety Limited, had said they received a call from the Chinese government.
+Then it traveled on a barge to Hong Kong.
 The Central Intelligence Agency (CIA) was watching its progress, as was the ASIS.
 In July 2001, the tubes were seized in Jordan by the Jordanian secret police and the CIA, according to a CIA presentation later that year.

 Iraq also attempted to acquire aluminum tubes of the same type in late 2002 and early 2003, with negotiations still going on with a Syrian company when the 2003 Invasion of Iraq began.

 Claims made to other governments

 In late 2001, a small group of agents from the CIA went to Canada, Britain and Australia, to present information to the intelligence agencies and politicians of those countries.
 The CIA agents said the tubes were destined to become the rotors in a gas centrifuge program to create enriched uranium for nuclear weapons.
-The CIA agents acknowledged there was another possible use for the tubes - as artillery rocket casings, but argued that the specifications sought by Iraq were far greater than they would need for rockets.
+The CIA agents acknowledged there was another possible use for the tubes – as artillery rocket casings, but argued that the specifications sought by Iraq were far greater than they would need for rockets.